Walking el Camino de Santiago: Routes, Costs, and Maps

 What is the best month to walk the Camino de Santiago?

 If you are trekking in Europe, the best season to go trekking is pretty much the same for all the treks.
-It doesn't matter if you are trekking in Crete or walking the Camino, Spring and Autumn are always the most advisable options, that is to say from March to May and from September to November.
+It doesn't matter if you are trekking in Crete or walking the Camino, Spring and Autumn are always the most advisable options, Spring (March to May) and Autumn (September to November).
 During these seasons the weather is not too extreme and all hotels and restaurants along the Camino are open.
 If you prefer fewer pilgrims on the trails, you can also walk the Camino in Winter, but bear in mind that during this season, rain, wind, and frost are frequent, and it is even possible to find snow in the higher stretches, such as in Roncesvalles or O Cebreiro.
 Also, some restaurants and hotels choose to remain closed during these months.
 Summer is the most popular time to do the Camino.
 If you choose this season, get ready for crowded hotels and restaurants, fuller trails, and hot temperatures.

 What is the Pilgrim's Passport on the Camino de Santiago and how does it work?